 Seeking purpose, meaning, and joy in the world all around us is extremely important for our wellbeing.
-For seniors with Alzheimer’s in Overland Park or one of the surrounding communities, that does not change when a cherished older adult is diagnosed with Alzheimer’s disease or dementia.
+For seniors with Alzheimer’s in Overland Park or one of the surrounding communities, that does not change even after a diagnosis of dementia.
 However, continuing to remain involved with hobbies and interests can become challenging, given that it’s quite common for many in the early stages of dementia to withdraw from routines that had been enjoyable.

 For family caregivers, helping to reignite that spark and offering support to keep engaged is key.
 The following tips can help: